ludwigwittgenstein2/supermarket_elasticsearch/README.md

-# KODAI -- Software Architecture and Implementation for Segmentation by Rick Rejeleene
+# Kodai: A Software Architecture and Implementation for Segmentation by Rick Rejeleene

-Wrote this software, for my M.S Dissertation.
+This software was written for my M.S Dissertation in Computer Science.

 URL: digitalcommons.uri.edu/theses/1107/